divya1677/M2_project_2/5_Report/README.md

 The global Digital Thermometers market is anticipated to rise at a considerable rate during the forecast period 2021 to 2027.
 In 2021,

+CONCLUSION:

-Conclusion: The Digital Thermometer that we made is working properly with a good accuracy.
+The Digital Thermometer that we made is working properly with a good accuracy.